 1903- The Barbershop Quartet favorite “Sweet Adeline” sung for the first time.
 It was written in praise of opera star Adelina Patti.

 1904- PETER PAN, OR, THE BOY WHO WOULDN’T GROW UP, a play by James M. Barrie, opened at the Duke of York Theatre in London.
 Barrie reserved seats in the opening night performance for orphaned children who laughed and cheered all night.
 Michael Llewelyn Davies, the little boy Barrie befriended who was the basis for Pan, used to say:” I am not Peter Pan.
 Mr Barrie is.”
 He committed suicide in 1960 at age 75.
 James Barrie once said to H.G.
 Wells:” It’s all right and good to write books, but can you wiggle your ears?”

-1927- Broadway musical "ShowBoat" debuts at the Ziegfeld theater.
-Based on a story by Edna Ferber, the music was written by Jerome Kern & Oscar Hammerstein.
+1927- "ShowBoat" debuted at the Ziegfeld theater.
+Based on a novel by Edna Ferber, the musical was written by Jerome Kern & Oscar Hammerstein.
 The play made a star out of a tall black baritone named Paul Robeson.”
 Ol’ Man River..”

 1935- Radio City Music Hall opened.
 The Art Deco masterpiece was for many years the largest indoor theater in the world, seating over 6,000.

 1940- Al Jolson and Ruby Keeler announced their separation.

 1943- The movie The Song of Bernadette premiered.